nicosept/avsRAG/README.md

 - **Language Model**: Integrates with ollama's language models for generating responses.
 - **Simple Interface**: Provides a straightforward interface for querying and retrieving information.
 - **Document Management**: Allows for adding and managing documents in the vector database.
-- **Vector Database**: [ ! ] Currently working on implementing Postgres pgvector support.
+- **Vector Database**: [ ! ] Working on implementing Postgres pgvector support.

 # To-Do
 - [x] Implement Ollama language model support.
-- [x] Implement simple query interface.
+- [x] Implement query chat interface.
-- [ ] Implement simple vector database interface.
+- [x] Implement simple vector store.
-- [ ] Implement simple document upload interface.
+- [ ] Implement document upload UI.
-- [ ] Implement simple document management.
+- [ ] Implement vector database interface.
 - [ ] Implement Postgres pgvector support.
+- [ ] Implement document management.

+As of right now, the system is fully functional with any Ollama language model through a simple vector store.
+The document upload web UI and vector database interface with Postgres are in progress, so document upload is currently done through direct API calls.

 ## 🚀 Quickstart